History of Los Angeles: Spanish pueblo

 The town grew as soldiers and other settlers came into town and stayed.
 In 1784 a chapel was built on the original Plaza.
 The original Plaza was located a block north and west of the present one — its southeast corner being roughly where the northwesternmost point of the present plaza is, at the former intersection of Upper Main and Marchessault streets.
 It was also oriented diagonally, i.e. at precisely a 90-degree angle to the four compass points.

 The pobladores were given title to their land two years later.
 By 1800, there were 29 buildings that surrounded the Plaza, flat-roofed, one-story adobe buildings with thatched roofs made of tule.
 By 1821, Los Angeles had grown into a self-sustaining farming community, the largest in Southern California.

+The Spanish land grant to the city lands of Los Angeles was roughly a square of 5 miles on each side, for an area of four square Spanish leagues, with the boundaries corresponding to present-day Fountain Avenue, Indiana Street, Exposition Boulevard and Hoover Street.
 Each settler received four rectangles of land, suertes, for farming, two irrigated plots and two dry ones.
 When the settlers arrived, the Los Angeles floodplain was heavily wooded with willows and oaks.
 The Los Angeles River flowed all year.
 Wildlife was plentiful, including deer and black bears, and even an occasional grizzly bear.
 There were abundant wetlands and swamps.
 Steelhead trout and salmon swam the rivers.

 The first settlers built a water system consisting of ditches (zanjas) leading from the river through the middle of town and into the farmlands.
 Indians were employed to haul fresh drinking water from a special pool farther upstream.
 The city was first known as a producer of fine wine grapes.
 The raising of cattle and the commerce in tallow and hides came later.

 Because of the great economic potential for Los Angeles, the demand for Indian labor grew rapidly.
 Yaanga began attracting Indians from the Channel Islands and as far away as San Diego and San Luis Obispo.
 The village began to look like a refugee camp.
 Unlike the missions, the pobladores paid Indians for their labor.
 In exchange for their work as farm workers, vaqueros, ditch diggers, water haulers, and domestic help; they were paid in clothing and other goods as well as cash and alcohol.
 The pobladores bartered with them for prized sea-otter and seal pelts, sieves, trays, baskets, mats, and other woven goods.
 This commerce greatly contributed to the economic success of the town and the attraction of other Indians to the city.